Gonna make you, make you notice

 “One-Trick Pony,” Paul Simon

 Following the success of his 1975 LP “Still Crazy After All These Years,” which won a Grammy as Album of the Year, Simon took some time off.
 Never a prolific writer, he suffered through one of his bouts of writer’s block by turning his attentions to film.
-He appeared as a music industry luminary in Woody Allen’s Oscar-winning “Annie Hall” and then began work on his own film project.
+He had a small role as a music industry luminary in Woody Allen’s Oscar-winning “Annie Hall” and then began work on his own film project.
 He not only composed the songs for the soundtrack but also wrote the script and assumed the lead acting role.
 “One-Trick Pony” is the story of a once-popular folk musician who is struggling to record a new album in the face of pressure from record label execs and a wife who is pulling away from him.
 The poignant movie flopped at the box office, which affected sales of the accompanying album, which is a crying shame.
 “Late in the Evening” was a hit, but there are so many other fine tunes that flew under most people’s radar.
 “God Bless The Absentee,” “Ace in the Hole,” “Jonah” and the title song all deserve your attention.

 “Gaucho,” Steely Dan